-Visit the Gtak forum at evenharmonic.com to see if anyone else has had similar problems.

-Check that MIDI data is reaching Kontakt5 by checking the MIDI connector icon next to the MIDI Ch: field in the Instrument header - it flickers when MIDI data is received.

-If there are problems try strumming some chords for a while, sometimes Gtak5 can diagnose the problem.
-If it can it will print a message in the status field (to the left of the Config panel button).

-If MIDI seems OK but the instrument's level meters are not moving, then check that the instrument's volume is not turned down.
-Sometimes things can send CC7=0 when you are not expecting it.

-If the instrument's meters are moving, but you can't hear anything, there is probably some problem between Kontakt5 and your soundcard.

-If slides, bends and hammer ons don't seem to be reaching the right notes, then check the pitchbend range is set correctly.

-If normally played notes sometimes sound out of tune, again check the pitchbend range.

-If you get messages about missing samples when loading Gtak5 instruments, make sure Gtak5 is installed in the correct directory and the Kontakt5 library is also installed correctly.
+- Check that MIDI data is reaching Kontakt6 by checking the MIDI connector icon next to the MIDI Ch: field in the Instrument header - it flickers when MIDI data is received. - If there are problems try strumming some chords for a while, sometimes Gtak6 can diagnose the problem.
+If it can it will print a message in the status field (to the left of the Config panel button). - If MIDI seems OK but the instrument's level meters are not moving, then check that the instrument's volume is not turned down.
+Sometimes things can send CC7=0 when you are not expecting it. - If the instrument's meters are moving, but you can't hear anything, there is probably some problem between Kontakt6 and your soundcard. - If slides, bends and hammer ons don't seem to be reaching the right notes, then check the pitchbend range is set correctly. - If normally played notes sometimes sound out of tune, again check the pitchbend range. - If you get messages about missing samples when loading Gtak6 instruments, make sure Gtak6 is installed in the correct folder and the Kontakt6 library is also installed correctly. - If you get the message "Gtak Error: channel information corrupted", check if you have any extra KSP Multiscripts loaded.
+If so, try unloaded each in turn to see if the error goes away. - If the Instrument and other tabs of your instruments look messed up like this, then check the pictures folder has been copied correctly as described in Getting Started:

+• If loops are triggering on the high E and B strings, this is normal.
+The loop triggering is mapped to the low E string using tranposition to shift it to play notes C3 upwards.
+Playing these notes directly on the B or high E string will also trigger the loops.
+The same applies to the Master FX settings described in the following section.